-- Rationale for studying computer ethics (Maner, 1995): - ▽ it makes us behave like responsible professionals. - ★ it teaches us how to avoid computer abuse and catastrophes. - advances in IT will create policy vacuums.

-- ☼ IT creates novel ethical issues that require special study. - these novel issues are large enough and coherent enough to define a new field.
+Rationale for studying computer ethics (Maner, 1995): □ it makes us behave like responsible professionals. it teaches us how to avoid computer abuse and catastrophes. □ advances in IT will create policy vacuums. some problems (eg Intellectual Property) are radically and permanently altered. ☐ IT creates novel ethical issues that require special study. these novel issues are large enough and coherent enough to define a new field.